 Larry Martino

 Here we are, the official start to the holiday season with Thanksgiving this week.
-Lots of friends and family visiting from out-of-town.
-A big family feast prepared for Thanksgiving Day.
-Lots of hustle and bustle at your house getting things ready.
+In fact, you may have lots of friends and family members visiting from out-of-town.
+In addition, you’re probably preparing a big family feast for Thanksgiving Day.
+By and large, there always seems to be one item on the holiday table that only a few people like.
+So, let’s find out America’s five least favorite Thanksgiving dishes.

 We all know everyone’s favorite items on that Thanksgiving dinner table: turkey, gravy and mashed potatoes.
-But, there are always those dishes on the table or buffet which only a few people love.
-Apparently, they are traditional.
-They only seem to be prepared one time a year, and that’s on Thanksgiving.
+But, there are always those dishes on the table or buffet which only a few people enjoy.
+Overall, they are traditional dishes.
+As a matter of fact, they’re usually prepared only one time a year.
+Of course, that’s on Thanksgiving.
 Why do we even bother?

-Crestline.com recently conducted a survey of 2,100 Americans from all across our nation to determine our favorite, and least favorite, holiday dishes.
+Crestline.com recently conducted a survey of 2,100 Americans from all across our nation to determine our favorite, and least favorite Thanksgiving dishes.
 We dealt with our favorite dishes in a previous article.
-This article will deal with those dishes we pass right on to the person seated next to us without scooping any on to our plate.
+So, this article will deal with the items we pass on to the person seated next to us without scooping any on to our plate.

-The first thing I noticed in the findings of this survey, is that Nevada’s least favorite Thanksgiving Day dinner item is biscuits.
+First of all, let’s spotlight The Silver State’s favorite and least favorite dishes.
+Drumroll please!
+Believe it or not, Nevada’s least favorite Thanksgiving Day dinner item is biscuits.
 Really?
-It is as surprising as what the survey states is Nevadans favorite Thanksgiving dinner item: cranberry sauce.
-I’m scratching my head on both of those findings.
-Maybe if we put a little cranberry sauce on top of a sliced biscuit, both of these items would have ended up in the middle of the pack where they belong.
+It’s as surprising as what the survey states is Nevada’s favorite Thanksgiving dinner item: cranberry sauce.
+In short, I’m scratching my head on both of those findings.
+However, if we put a little cranberry sauce on top of a sliced biscuit, both of these items would have ended up in the middle of the pack where they belong.
 Just my opinion.

 I have to say, that overall, my tastes tend to concur with the tastes of Americans overall.
 I have never enjoyed sweet potatoes or yams, no matter how they were prepared, and I am NOT a fussy eater.
 With that in mind, let’s get right down to it.
 Here are America’s least favorite Thanksgiving Day dinner items as reported by Crestline.com.